One way to win a defamation lawsuit is to successfully argue privilege.

 Defamation of Character Privilege Defense: Reporter’s Privilege

-Nearly everybody has an understanding of reporter’s privilege.
-Simply stated, it’s the standard that journalists don’t have to reveal their sources to law enforcement or public officials.
+Simply stated, “reporters’ privilege” allows journalists to keep their sources private.
 Notionally, it’s how the Fourth Estate keeps its neutrality (though, these days, news neutrality has gone the way of box cars).

 Defamation of Character Privilege Defense: Qualified Privilege

-Qualified privilege gets a lot of defendants off the hook in defamation lawsuits.
-Essentially, qualified privilege kicks in when an individual (or entity) feels some sort of compunction – socially, morally or legally — to relay information to another person or entity.
-For example, an employee may feel they have no other option than to tell a superior a given piece of information – a piece of information that could ultimately turn out to be defamatory.
+Qualified privilege is a common defamation defense.
+Essentially, qualified privilege kicks in when a party is compelled – socially, morally, or legally — to relay information to another party.
+For example, an employee may feel they have no other option than to tell a superior a given piece of information, which could ultimately turn out to be defamatory.

 - The person must have acted without malice, and